 CS LAWSUIT ALERT: Levi & Korsinsky Reminds Credit Suisse Group AG Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Credit Suisse Group AG ("Credit Suisse" or the "Company") CS of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Credit Suisse investors who were adversely affected by alleged securities fraud between February 18, 2021 and March 20, 2023.
 Follow the link below to get more information and be contacted by a member of our team: